Dementia and Doreen.

 Below the head Doreen is enshrouded by her comforter.

 She is wearing her striped top which can be seen below her head.

 The whole picture is made up of colours found in the face.
-The person and the surrounding memories are thus linked, are one, are shared.
+The person and the surrounding memories are thus linked,

 These are some ideas for the title of the cubist picture of Doreen.